Most Melbourne businesses don't have a traffic problem. They have a visibility problem.

 Check your inbox.
 Look at your Google Business Profile Q&A. Ask your front desk staff what people always want to know.
 Those are your FAQs.

 Structure them properly.
 Use the actual question as the heading (H3 works well).
-Keep answers concise, 2-4 sentences for simple questions, a short paragraph for complex ones.
+Keep answers concise, 2 to 4 sentences for simple questions, a short paragraph for complex ones.
 If the answer needs more detail, link to a full article.

 If you're a local business and you only do one thing for SEO, make it this: get your Google Business Profile (GBP) right.